Tealium Privacy Statement

 To learn more about the EU and Swiss Privacy Shield, visit the U.S. Department of Commerce’s Privacy Shield site.
 To view Tealium’s certification see the list of participating companies and search for “Tealium”.

 We will endeavor to answer your questions and advise you of any steps taken to address the issues raised by you.
-We have further committed to refer unresolved Privacy Shield complaints through the Privacy Shield Arbitration Process and JAMS Privacy Shield Program, an alternative dispute resolution provider with offices in the United States and Europe.
+We have further committed to refer unresolved Privacy Shield complaints through the Privacy Shield Arbitration Process and the JAMS Privacy Shield Program, an alternative dispute resolution provider with offices in the United States and Europe.
 If you do not receive timely acknowledgment of your complaint from us, or if we have not resolved your complaint, please contact or visit the JAMS Privacy Shield Program for more information or to file a complaint.
 The services of JAMS are provided at no cost to you.

-If you are unsatisfied with our response, you may be entitled to make a written submission to the EU or Swiss data protection authorities established pursuant to the Privacy Shield to address your complaints applicable for your jurisdiction.
+If you are unsatisfied with our response, you may be entitled to make a written submission to the EU, UK, or Swiss data protection authorities established pursuant to the Privacy Shield to address your complaints applicable for your jurisdiction.
 Under certain conditions, more fully described on the Privacy Shield website, you may invoke binding arbitration when other dispute resolution procedures have been exhausted.

 Revisions to this Privacy Statement.
 We may revise this Privacy Statement to reflect changes in our legal or regulatory obligations or in the manner in which we deal with your Personal Data.
 We will communicate any revised version of this Privacy Statement and such revisions will be effective from the time they are communicated, provided that any change that relates to why we collect, use or disclose your Personal Data will not apply to you, where your consent is required to such collection, use or disclosure, until we have obtained your consent to such change.